sagemath/trac_to_gh/Issue 9401.md

 # Issue 9401: pari(n).isprime(1) does not give the primality certificate to the user

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9401

 Original creator: zimmerma